renje4z335jh4/non_contrastive_SSL_NIDS/README.md

 ==============================

-Optimized hyperparameters can be found for the non-constrastive SSL models in [best_config.yml](hyperopt/best_config.yml) and the optimized hyperparameters for the two baselines are stored in [best_config_baselines.yml](hyperopt/baselines/best_config_baselines.yml)
+Optimized hyperparameters can be found for the non-contrastive SSL models in [best_config.yml](hyperopt/best_config.yml),  and the optimized hyperparameters for the two baselines are stored in [best_config_baselines.yml](hyperopt/baselines/best_config_baselines.yml)

 # Installation
 ```bash